2025 American Handel Society Conference, Boston, MA

 Other Conferences and Events

-The organisers invite interested scholars to participate in the conference with a 25-minute paper and ask for an application with a proposal and abstract by October 15, 2023.
-Travel and accommodation costs will be covered for the conference days (three nights, May 26–29).
+The organisers invite researchers interested in these subjects to participate in the conference with a 25-minute paper and ask for applications with a subject proposal and an abstract by 31 October 2024.
+Travel and accommodation costs will be covered for the conference days (9/10, 10/11, 11/12 June).

 Organizers: Georg-Friedrich-Händel-Gesellschaft e.V., Internationale Vereinigung; Martin-Luther Universität Halle-Wittenberg, Institut für Musik, Medien-und Sprechwissenschaften, Abteilung Musikwissenschaft; Stiftung Händel-Haus Halle.